Need to talk? Call 1800 882 436.

 What is bullying?

-Bullying is common in Australia, and 10% of children say they are bullied on most days.
+Bullying is common in Australia, and 1 in 10 children say they are bullied often.
 Children should never be left to sort out bullying on their own.
-Helping children to protect themselves is more likely to be successful than trying to stop the bullies.
+Helping children to protect themselves from a bully is more likely to be successful than trying to stop the bullies.

-Bullying is a form of aggression.
+Bullying is a form of aggressive or violent behaviour.
 It happens when one child tries to abuse their power over another child.

 Cyberbullying is a growing problem.
-Cyberbullying occurs when someone is deliberately and repeatedly hurt or embarrassed using electronic means, such as the internet or a mobile phone.
-It is common, especially among children and teenagers, and includes abusive texts and emails and hurtful social media posts.
-You should always supervise young children when they are using electronic devices.
+Cyberbullying is when someone hurts or embarrasses another person using electronic media, such as on social media or by mobile phone.
+It is common, especially among children and teenagers, and includes abusive texts and hurtful online social media posts.
+Try to always supervise young children when they are using electronic devices.
 Talk to them about how to keep safe when they are using the internet or mobile phones.

 The eSafety Commissioner has tips on how to deal with cyberbullying.